xlsft/smartshell-sdk/src/graphql/readme.md

 Module is ready!

+> [!NOTE]
-> NOTE: If method does't have any input at all just use this snippet
+> If method does't have any input at all just use this snippet
 >
 >     import type { ShellContext } from "../../types/sdk.ts"
 >